-In Part I of this blog, we talked about sleep and pain and the sleep, stress, pain triad.
-If you’re looking for more detail regarding sleep and pain specifically, the New York Times recently published an excellent article on the complex relationship between these two elements.
+In Part I of this topic, we talked about sleep and pain and the sleep, stress, pain triad.
+If you're looking for more detail regarding sleep and pain specifically, the New York Times recently published an excellent article on the complex relationship between these two elements.
 They discuss a study that demonstrated lack of sleep created a ramped up sensation to pain, and a loss of natural analgesic reaction.

 To get right to the point, there isn't an easy solution.
 Similar to improving other areas of your health or life, real improvements take effort, diligence, and repetition.
 Getting better sleep often consists of creating new habits.